-The Jenkins plugin can display builds from and their statuses from your Jenkins instance.
+The Jenkins plugin can display build information from a GitHub Organization project in your Jenkins instances.

 This page explains how to configure it in Roadie Backstage.